Buying Guides · Last updated 2 June 2026

 Do I need a Gibraltar solicitor or can I use a UK one?

 You must use a Gibraltar-qualified solicitor.
 UK solicitors are not admitted to the Gibraltar Bar and cannot act on Gibraltar property transactions.
-Many Gibraltar firms have lawyers who trained in the UK before qualifying locally, so you still get that combination of familiarity with the common law system and local knowledge.
+Many Gibraltar firms have lawyers who trained in England or Wales before qualifying locally, so you still get familiarity with the common law system alongside local knowledge of LPS searches, Gibraltar court practice, and local conveyancing procedure.

 How much stamp duty will I pay in Gibraltar?